citp/privacy-policy-historical/l/li/lin/lindelepalais.com.md

 Shipping is only possible to the areas and countries listed on our website [www.lindelepalais.com](http://www.wanderingbrand.com/).
 Purchase requests from countries not viewed at the time of purchasing cannot be accepted.

 Shipping to non EU countries is subject to customs charges, import taxes or local taxes, based on the laws in force in the country of residence.
 Shipping to these countries may be of two types: DDP (delivered duty paid), or DDU (delivered duty unpaid).
-Currently, DDP shipping is only available for the United States, Canada, Switzerland, Japan and South Korea.
+Currently, DDP shipping is not available.

 Customers in countries located outside the EU are not charged VAT.